Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 How is overactive bladder managed?

 - Limit liquids as directed.
-Limit liquids to decrease the amount you urinate.
+This may help decrease the amount you urinate.
 Ask how much liquid to drink each day and which liquids are best for you.
-You may need to avoid drinking liquids several hours before you go to sleep.
-Your healthcare provider may also recommend that you limit caffeine and alcohol.
+Avoid liquids several hours before you go to sleep.
+Limit caffeine and alcohol.

 - Do pelvic muscle exercises often.
 Your pelvic muscles help you stop urinating.
 Squeeze these muscles tightly for 5 seconds, then relax for 5 seconds.
 Gradually work up to squeezing for 10 seconds.
 Do 3 sets of 15 repetitions a day, or as directed.
 This will help strengthen your pelvic muscles and improve bladder control.